 Thank you to all those who responded to our freelance opportunity ad!
 We will start sifting through the responses today and will be in touch if there is a good match.
 As you know, it’s summer here in the US and everything has shifted into s-l-o-w mode.
 We have been revisiting some posts and articles from our archives all through summer, and today, I want to share the story of Lai Designs and Puja Bhargava Kamath.
 I love reading about the person behind the brand and a chance to get to know what inspires and drives them.
 Plus it’s always great to hear everyone’s entrepreneurial tips!
-Lai Designs have a new collection out, the Nilaj(a) collection that we featured that in our July issue.
+Lai Designs have a new collection out, the Nilaj(a) collection.
 It’s crafted with silver and lapis lazuli and is a must for every indigo-lover!

 Puja Bhargava Kamath almost went to medical school but a graduate course in Accessory Design from NIFT at New Delhi led to a career in jewelry design.
 “I had taken the NIFT entrance exam for fun & when I went for the final round of the interview, I fell in love the BV Doshi-designed campus & felt I really had to be there!
 It sounds like a really silly criteria to base such a big decision on but I didn’t realize the impact of that decision on my life at that point.
 Also I’m blessed to have parents who believed in letting us make our own decisions & doing what really interested us versus following the herd.
 So there I was, a quasi-geeky kid wandering into the amazing world of art & design…..quite by chance really!”
 She grew up in New Delhi and later moved to the San Francisco Bay area via Bengaluru, India.